JulienRemy/PSyclone/doc/autodiff/user_guide/automatic_differentiation.rst

 If there are less dependent than independent variables, as is often the case, its complexity is lower than that of the forward- or tagent-mode.

-However, when non-linearities are present, reverse-mode also requires running the original program and recording overwritten values, and eventually some the results of some operations, when they appear in the computations of some adjoints.
+However, when some variables are overwritten in the program, reverse-mode also requires running the original program and recording overwritten values, and eventually some the results of some operations, when they appear in the computations of some adjoints.